 We started our quest to find Alice at Guildford Castle, which is a stone’s throw from Lewis Carroll’s family home, “The Chestnuts”.

-Carroll (whose real name was Reverend Charles Lutwidge Dodgson) bought the house in 1868, after his father’s death.
-As the eldest of eleven siblings, he suddenly became head of the household.
-Consequently, he needed somewhere for his six unmarried sisters to live.
+Carroll (whose real name was Reverend Charles Lutwidge Dodgson) leased the house in 1868, after his father’s death.
+As the eldest boy of eleven siblings, he suddenly became head of the household.
+Consequently, Carroll needed somewhere for his six unmarried sisters to live.

-He chose Guildford, as he liked walking in the area and it had good links with London.
-Furthermore, he could access it easily by train from his home in Oxford.
+Lewis Carroll chose Guildford for the new family home, as he liked walking in the area and it had good links with London.
+Furthermore, he could access it easily by train from his own home in Oxford.

 Alice in Wonderland